 The fungal spores first start attaching themselves in the weaker parts of the shrimp.
 Soon they start attaching to other dead tissue cells infecting more surrounding tissue.

-If the fungal infection is only at the surface of the cherry shrimp’s body, a molt can get rid of it.
+If the fungal infection is only on the surface of the cherry shrimp’s body, a molt can remove it.
 Make sure you remove the old exoskeleton from the tank after molting.
-If the infection is internal, then treatment is required.
+If the infection is internal, treatment is required.

 Symptoms